-Teenagers who have trouble managing their anger often have fewer friends, behave in more negative ways, and receive lower grades in school.
-This is often because teens who have difficulty with anger are often unhappy and feel isolated, even if they get a lot of attention for angry behaviors.
+Teenagers who have trouble managing their anger often have fewer friends, more behavioral problems, and receive lower grades in school.
+This is often because teens that have difficulty with anger are often unhappy and feel isolated, even if they get a lot of attention for angry behaviors.

 How can I tell if I'm getting too angry?